natverse/nat/README.md

 If you want to apply non-rigid registrations calculated by the Computational Morphometry Toolkit (CMTK) you will need to install that separately – see section *External Dependencies* below.

 ## Installation
 As of v1.0 there is a released version on CRAN.
+This is normally updated only every few months.

 ```r
 install.packages("nat")